adityajha2005/edgen-staking/docs/LayerEdgeStaking.md

 - Logic contract can be upgraded while preserving state
 - Upgrades can only be performed by the contract owner
 - The `initialize` function replaces the constructor

+## Conclusion

+The LayerEdgeStaking contract provides a sophisticated tiered staking system that rewards early adopters and long-term stakers with higher APY rates.
+The use of a Fenwick Tree data structure enables efficient tracking of user positions and tier boundaries, making the system scalable to a large number of stakers.

+Key functionalities of the contract include:
+- First-come-first-serve incentive structure that rewards early adopters
+- Dynamic tier reallocation that adapts to changing user participation
+- Efficient implementation that can handle large numbers of stakers
+- Comprehensive rewards tracking and tier history for accurate interest calculations
+- Upgradeable architecture for future enhancements